 It also comes with a surprisingly “premium” carry case and two extra springs, each calibrated to a different pressure.

 Remember that Normcore offers various sizes, so make sure to choose the one that fits your portafilter perfectly.
-Besides the classic 58 mm portafilter size, they have correct diameters for popular machines such as Flair and Breville.
+Besides the classic 58 mm portafilter size, they have correct diameters for many other popular machines that use smaller portafilters such as Flair, Breville etc. Almost everybody will be able to find the correct diameter for their machine.

 MHW-3Bomber might have a slightly bizarre name and branding.
 While one might dismiss them as just another wannabe in the saturated coffee market, some of their products are actually really cool and innovative.
 I’m a big fan of their puck screens, for instance.